Advice

 Advantages

-• Cheap prices • Huge range Disadvantages • No test drives • Can’t get in cars, so hard to know what you’re buying • Admin fees added to the price you pay • Not for the uninitiated Auctions can be a great place to pick up bargains, but they’re usually the hunting ground of the trade, rather than private buyers.
-For the same reason, they’re not a great place for the inexperienced or uninitiated.
-It’s all too easy to get swept away by the speed and passion of the place and end up with a poor deal.
-Anyone considering buying at an auction would do well by making a couple of non-buying visits, just to get a feel of the place.
-It’s not always easy to know exactly what you’re buying in advance as you won’t be able to test drive any of the cars that you’re interested in, and you have only the most limited chance to inspect any car.
-You also have little legal back-up if there are problems with the car, and there will almost certainly be an admin fee to pay on top of the price of the car.
-Many cars that come to these auctions can be category-N cars.
-They might also have high mileage or be quite old or in bad condition which make them unsuitable for an approved-used car scheme.
-If you can take along someone from the trade to help, it’s worth considering, but otherwise, it’s best left to the pros.
+• Cheap prices • Huge range Disadvantages • No test drives • Can’t get in cars, so hard to know what you’re buying • Admin fees added to the price you pay • Not for the uninitiated Auctions can be a great place to pick up bargains, but they’re usually the hunting ground for traders rather than private buyers.
+They can be overwhelming for beginners, who might risk a mistake due to the fast pace and intensity.
+Before buying at an auction, visit a few times without purchasing to get a feel of the place.
+If you do buy, expect to pay an admin fee in addition to the car price.
+You can't test drive or fully inspect cars beforehand, and you have little legal back-up if there are problems with the car.
+Check the car quality – many older, with higher mileage and more wear and tear, and some are category N. If you can take along someone from the trade to help, it’s worth considering, but otherwise, it’s best left to the pros.

-• Cheap prices • Huge range Disadvantages • No test drives • Can’t get in cars, so hard to know what you’re buying • Admin fees added to the price you pay • Not for the uninitiated Auctions can be a great place to pick up bargains, but they’re usually the hunting ground of the trade, rather than private buyers.
-For the same reason, they’re not a great place for the inexperienced or uninitiated.
-It’s all too easy to get swept away by the speed and passion of the place and end up with a poor deal.
-Anyone considering buying at an auction would do well by making a couple of non-buying visits, just to get a feel of the place.
-It’s not always easy to know exactly what you’re buying in advance as you won’t be able to test drive any of the cars that you’re interested in, and you have only the most limited chance to inspect any car.
-You also have little legal back-up if there are problems with the car, and there will almost certainly be an admin fee to pay on top of the price of the car.
-Many cars that come to these auctions can be category-N cars.
-They might also have high mileage or be quite old or in bad condition which make them unsuitable for an approved-used car scheme.
-If you can take along someone from the trade to help, it’s worth considering, but otherwise, it’s best left to the pros.
+• Cheap prices • Huge range Disadvantages • No test drives • Can’t get in cars, so hard to know what you’re buying • Admin fees added to the price you pay • Not for the uninitiated Auctions can be a great place to pick up bargains, but they’re usually the hunting ground for traders rather than private buyers.
+They can be overwhelming for beginners, who might risk a mistake due to the fast pace and intensity.
+Before buying at an auction, visit a few times without purchasing to get a feel of the place.
+If you do buy, expect to pay an admin fee in addition to the car price.
+You can't test drive or fully inspect cars beforehand, and you have little legal back-up if there are problems with the car.
+Check the car quality – many older, with higher mileage and more wear and tear, and some are category N. If you can take along someone from the trade to help, it’s worth considering, but otherwise, it’s best left to the pros.

 Buying a used car on Auto Trader